 Interestingly the British designed New Delhi is aligned along Purana Qila.

-3 Gates of Purana Qila Fort.
+3 Gates of Purana Qila Fort

 There are 3 gates to this fort and a huge moat surrounds it, which is now used for boating.
 The Bara Darwaza, facing west and flanked by two huge bastions is the main entrance to the fort.
 The southern gate facing Humayun’s tomb is called by the same name Humayun Darwaza.
-The third gate facing North is interestingly called Talaqi Darwaza and is closed permanently owing to a story.
+Third gate facing North is interestingly called Talaqi Darwaza and is closed permanently owing to a story.

-Qila-e-Kohna mosque and Sher mandal are two monuments that are well preserved within the Puran Qila complex.
+The Qila-e-Kohna mosque and Sher Mandal are two monuments that are well preserved within the Puran Qila complex.
 Qila-e-Kohna mosque designed as a Jami or Friday mosque is a beautiful example of Indo-Islamic architecture style.
-Built by Sher Shah Suri, this mosque with one dome and 5 gateways has extensive ornamentation especially on its mihrabs.
+Built by Sher Shah Suri, this mosque with one dome and 5 gateways has extensive ornamentation, especially on its mihrabs.
 Walls have geometrical designs in red, black and white marble done skillfully through inlay work.
 The inside of the dome has a nice play of bright blue and yellow color through glazed tiles.
 The pointed arches are horseshoe shaped.
 The corner pillars at the back of the mosque if looked in isolation would give a feeling of a Rajputana building in red sandstone with well defined Chhajjas and beam and lintel arches.

 A staircase from within the hall leads to the upper storey that was meant for the females of the royal family.
 There is an interesting water body in the courtyard outside the mosque, which would have been used for Wuzu purpose when the mosque was practicing.

-Sher mandal is an independently standing double storeyed octagonal structure in red sandstone with a Chhatri on its top.
+The Sher Mandal is an independently standing double storeyed octagonal structure in red sandstone with a Chhatri on its top.
 This structure was built as a pleasure resort by Sher Shah to enjoy the weather and a good view.
 It is said that it was intended to be higher than this and was planned as an observatory.
 But could not be completed because of Sher Shah’s death.
 Later when Humayun took over, he converted it into the library.
-And one fine January morning he died on the stairs of this building as he tried rushing to the call of prayer from the mosque.
+And one fine January morning he died on the stairs of this building as he tried rushing to the call to prayer from the mosque.

 All the above is more or less commonly known about Purana Qila.
 The not so well known things are the ASI museum.
 It traces the history of Delhi through the articles discovered through various excavations in different parts of Delhi region including the Purana Qila.
 Here you can see the ornate doorways of ancient Jain temples from Mehrauli area.
 Along with potteries of various eras discovered from the different layers of Yamuna riverbed.

-Step well & Hamam.
+Step well & Hamam

 Then there are two small but interesting excavated sites within the complex.
 One is a step well, which has many storeys and is in an elongated rectangular form, with arches on one side.
 The steps seem to have been recently restored.
 The other is a Hamam or a bathing place.
 Which seems like a complex structure and has various places where water can flow from one place to another.
 I tried but could not make out the exact functioning of this Hamam.

-Kunti Devi Temple.
+Kunti Devi Temple

 Another interesting thing to see is Kunti Devi temple, right in the middle of the complex.
 It is a small temple dedicated to Shiva.
 It is said that this is a temple from the time of Pandavas.
 And probably belonged to their mother Kunti as it is still known by her name.
 It is a small temple with nothing much to note about except its historical reference.
 There are two Bhairon temples just outside the Qila complex, adjoining its back wall.
 Both these temples are said to be have been set up by Pandavas when they had made their capital here.
 In fact, one of the temples has an idol of Bhima.
 One of the Pandava brothers who is said to have carried Bhairon on his shoulders to this place, before building the temple.